THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 (2) The client.

-(1) At all material times the Company is engaged in the business of providing Website Services for The Client.
+(1) At all material times the Company is engaged in the business of providing a website for The Client.

 (2) The Company hereby agrees to provide its services to the Client subject to the terms and conditions of this Agreement.